OrchardCMS/OrchardCore/src/OrchardCore/OrchardCore.Modules/README.md

 # Introduction

-The library ASP.Net Core Modules provides a mechanism to have a self contained modular system where you can opt in to a specific application framework and not have the design of you application be dictated to by such.
+The library Orchard Core Modules provides a mechanism to have a self contained modular system where you can opt in to a specific application framework and not have the design of you application be dictated to by such.

 ## Getting started

 First, create a brand new web application.

-Within this new application we are initially going to focus on two files, `project.json` and `Startup.cs`.
-If you don't have either of these... start again!
+Within this new application we are initially going to focus `Startup.cs`.

-Okay so first, let's open up `project.json`.
+Okay so first, let's open up `Startup.cs`.

 Within the ConfigureServices method add these lines: